- November 15, 2015

 Swing Analysis With 3/10

-Using the fast line only, we are going to compare swings and get a heads up on the potential next trade.
+Using the fast line only, we are going to compare swings and get a heads-up on the potential next trade.
 I don’t personally use this very much to locate trades but I do have a trader friend who uses it to scalp.

 A. Price made a lower low than the previous low on price and on the fast line of the 3/10.
-When this occurs, is there a potential area to sell when price rallies?
+When this occurs, is there a potential area to sell when the price rallies?
 In this case, we had a persistent resistance area to watch.
 Price breaks above and gives us a perfect failure test entry (top red line) to the downside.

 B. On that failure test, the price made a higher high than the previous high both in price and on the fast line.
 This tells us to look for an opportunity to buy the next pullback.
-For those that are experienced in market symmetry, we have a price retrace in a measured move virtually perfect in price.
+For those who are experienced in market symmetry, we have a price retrace in a measured move virtually perfect in price.
 The green line represents the area to look for a long trade.

 Both the short and long were anticipated in advance simply by comparing the swings of the 3/10 oscillator.